shaysingh818/DTunes/README.md

 3. Create a view for youtube urls
 	* see all the current urls stored in db
+	* Be able to add youtube url through the command line

 4. Create youtube url download backup process
 	* Go through all stored urls in the database